gridai/grid-docs/docs/products/add-data-to-grid-datastores/README.md

 We only recommend using private S3 buckets for BYOC users.
 This can be accomplished with the following steps:

-1. follow the official aws [documentation](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-s3/) to provide cross account access.
+1. Follow the official aws [documentation](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-s3/) to provide Grid access to your desired buckets.

-2. If you wish to grant access to all your buckets contents use the following bucket policy:
+As a convenience we provide a bucket policy that grants Grid access to all the contents of your specified bucket.
 ```
 {
     "Version": "2012-10-17",